geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="275px" width="425px"}

-The image above shows a composite NRG taken a clear day in late April, 2018.
+The image above shows a composite NRG taken on a clear day in late April, 2018.
 It's composed of many smaller images in a process known as image-stitching.
 The two rectangles in yellow are test plots.
 The green square highlights my white Jetta and me.
 The image below (from 2016) show the result of stitching a dozen or so images from a balloon flight.
 We got better at it over time!

 ![NGR Highlight]({{ site.url }}/assets/map-stitch.gif){:height="275px" width="425px"}
 <br />

-While the work of this grant involved long days in the cane field gathering data it also required time in front of a computer to make sense of it.
+While the work of this grant involved long days in a cane field gathering data it also required time in front of a computer screen to make sense of it.
 The following is a snippet of code used to separate each band of light from an original 'raw' data file produced by the Sequoia camera.
 This is part of a larger image-processing pipeline developed to automate the work.
 <br />

 <!-- {% highlight python %} {% endhighlight %} -->